BallAerospace/COSMOS/_posts/2018-10-05-system-target-txt.markdown

 Note that you can include these override files as needed based on the target.txt file as described above.

-If you have a question which would benefit the community you can ask on [StackOverflow](https://stackoverflow.com/questions/ask?tags=cosmos;ruby) or if you find a bug or want a feature please use our [Github Issues](https://github.com/BallAerospace/COSMOS/issues).
+If you have a question, find a bug, or want a feature please use our [Github Issues](https://github.com/BallAerospace/COSMOS/issues).
 If you would like more information about a COSMOS training or support contract please contact us at <cosmos@ball.com>.